nikhilgarg311/NestJS/README.md

 ### **8. Explain Dependency Injection in NestJS.**
 DI means classes do not manually create dependencies; they request them via constructor injection.
 NestJS automatically resolves dependencies from its DI container.

 How It Works in NestJS
--You mark a class with @Injectable() so Nest knows it can be provided as a dependency.
+- You mark a class with @Injectable() so Nest knows it can be provided as a dependency.
--You request it in a constructor parameter of another class (like a controller or another service).
+- You request it in a constructor parameter of another class (like a controller or another service).
--Nest’s IoC (Inversion of Control) container automatically finds and injects the right instance.
+- Nest’s IoC (Inversion of Control) container automatically finds and injects the right instance.

 ---